 Arlene Stein is professor of sociology at Rutgers University, where she directs the Institute for Research on Women.
 She is the author of four books, including Reluctant Witnesses and The Stranger Next Door, and has written for the Nation, Jacobin, and the New Inquiry, among others.
 Jessie Daniels is professor of sociology and critical social psychology at Hunter College and the Graduate Center, CUNY.
 She is the author or editor of five books, including Cyber Racism and Being a Scholar in the Digital Era, and blogs at Racism Review.

-social scientists who practice what they preach, and practice
+scientists who practice what they preach, and practice effectively.

-effectively.
-Meet the challenge of communicating with the public
+Meet the challenge of communicating with the public outside the

-guide for scholars who want to reach audiences beyond the academy.
+for scholars who want to reach audiences beyond the academy.
+In

 perils of going public, and on how to narrate a good story,